mui/mui-x/docs/data/tree-view/simple-tree-view/customization/customization.md

 ### Gmail clone

-Google's Gmail side nav is potentially one of the most famous tree view components.
+Google's Gmail side nav is potentially one of the web's most famous tree view components.
 The demo below shows how to replicate it.

 {{"demo": "GmailTreeView.js"}}